Top Towns in Texas to Start a Small Business

 Located in Medina County west of San Antonio, Castroville doesn’t have much of a population to speak of (only 3,000 as of 2010), but the growth is there, largely as a result of people from San Antonio looking to escape big city living.
 Expect that number to go up over time, and if you open a business now, you can potentially grow with it.

 The north side of Fort Worth is one of the more scenic in DFW, but businesses that start in the area can expect to pay their share of expenses.
 Still, with a higher-than-average median income and a booming population growth, you can do a lot worse than Grapevine.
-Not only is this city in the middle of just about everything, they’ve also invested a lot into restoring the 19th-century architecture that makes it still feel like a small town.
+Not only is this city in the middle of just about everything, they’ve also invested a lot into restoring the 19th-century architecture that makes it still feel like a small town or big town like Carrollton, TX.

 This small town with a funny name is one of the best-kept secrets in Texas.
 Far enough outside of Houston and Louisianna to remain its own distinct feel, but close enough to draw talent from both areas, Kountze is the perfect mix of low population, low operating expenses, and sustainable income for its population.
 The only thing missing so far is the people, but that won’t take long.